Information for InCommon Site Administrators

 Commonly sought information from the InCommon web:

-The InCommon Collaboration wiki provides an extensive technical guide, recommended practices, and space for InCommon collaboration groups.
+The InCommon Collaboration wiki provides recommended practices and space for InCommon collaboration groups.

 Internet2 Trust and Identity solution providers can help with software, content, guidance, support, and implementation and integration services related to participating in the federation.